Frequently Asked Questions

 When A Potential Staining Substance Is Spilled, What Do I Do?

-Gloss and Suede Finish, Simply rinse the area with soap and water and wipe the clean.
+Gloss Finish, Simply rinse the area with soap and water and wipe the clean.

 Matte Finish, Rinse with soap and water and wipe area clean.
 If stain is still visible apply an abrasive cleaner (Ajax or Soft Scrub) and rub out or use a Scotch Pad with a light rubbing motion until the stain is removed.